nckroy/ApacheDS-Docker/documentation/discovery-proposal-a/README.md

 # Discovery proposal

 The goal of this proposal is to support communities of IdPs and RPs that have established interoperation.
-Ideally the solution may also support an RP with many IdPs, where the IdPs do not have relationships with each other.
+Ideally the solution may also support an RP with many IdPs, where the IdPs do *not* have relationships with each other.

 ## Assumed requirements

 **The RP cannot know the user's choice until a satisfactory authentication.** In order to have parity with FedCM as of 2023-01-31, the RP remains unaware of the user's IdP selection until the choice is made.

 ### Why assume this requirement?

+The FedCM is built on top a separate W3C specification [CredMgmt] and attempts to align the federated authentication flow in the patterns established by that  API, which was explicitly designed for extensions.
+(See §8.2 [CredMgmt].)
+Continuing to align with [CredMgmt] aligns with that browser architecture principal.

 Note that if the IdP is communicated to the RP before authentication occurs, the value of browser participation is that of *user experience*: the browser knows IdPs the user has selected in the past and can ease the "NASCAR" experience for the user by using that knowledge to help the user navigate through the discovery flow.